-Graduate Health and Wellness Committee, Niranjani Deshpande.39
+Graduate Health and Wellness Committee, Niranjani Deshpande.39 o January 24th

 REACH suicide prevention training is being organized for the CGS delegate body.
 Anyone can help prevent suicide by learning the risks, warning signs and how to intervene.
 The training lasts approximately 60 to 90 minutes, following which participants receive certificates verifying their completion of the program.